freeCodeCamp/i18n-curriculum/curriculum/challenges/german/blocks/retrieval-engine-internals/what-is-semantic-search-video.md

 ---
 id: 69ae69fbb4a814be6a4f2bdc
-title: What is Semantic Search?
+title: Was ist semantische Suche?
 challengeType: 11
 videoId: 1OxzFbEES_g
 dashedName: what-is-semantic-search